nodeftpd/nodeftpd/README.markdown

 nodeftpd - a simple FTP server written in Node.JS
 ====

++ Welcome

+This is turning out to be quite a deviation from the original projects.
+Figured that if there's a need for an ftp server written in node.js, one probably needs something quite custom or they'd just use vsftpd.
+So my goal is to lay the groundwork for a basic FTP server, with all the right hooks in place for customizing things.

+I assume you'll want to customize:

+* User authentication (user and pass commands)
+* Where on the filesystem file commands operate
+* What happens when certain file commands are performed

+For our special case we needed custom user authentication, to sandbox all the file operations, and to run special code when a file is uploaded.

+Thanks,
+    Alan

++ How to use

+See test.js for an example.

+Then implement the following event callbacks with logic you need performed:

+* command:pass - Sends three params.
+The first is the password.
+The second is a callback to be called if you determine the password is correct.
+Call the second if incorrect.
+* command:user - Same as command:pass above, but first parameter is the username that was sent from the client.

 ++ 04 September 2011

 Tested passive and non-passive data connections and found some issues, so I did some re-working.